tin2294/tin2294/README.md

 - 🔭 I’m currently working on [Kinoko](https://www.kinoko.app/)

-- 🌱 I’m currently learning **more Ruby on Rails, JavaScript, CSS...**
+- 🌱 I’m currently learning **more Ruby on Rails, JavaScript, CSS, React.js ...**

 - 👨‍💻 All of my projects are available at [https://troopl.com/ttchz](https://troopl.com/ttchz)